MelissaAlasalmi/Libft/README.md

 ```

 ### ft_isalnum
 Tests for any character for which isalpha(3) or isdigit(3) is true.
 The value of the argument must be representable as an unsigned char or the value of EOF.
-In the ASCII character set, this characters preceded by their numeric values, in octal.
+In the ASCII character set, these characters are preceded by their numeric values, in octal.
 Returns zero if the character tests false and returns non-zero if the character tests true.
 ```c
 int	ft_isalnum(int c);
 ```